revbayes/revbayes.github.io/tutorials/geosse2/index.md

 The GeoSSE model is a member of a broader class of methods that include state-dependent diversification -- that is, the discrete character state of a lineage may impact its rates of speciation, extinction, and state transition.
 These models are known as [SSE](https://revbayes.github.io/tutorials/sse/bisse-intro.html) models.
 Other examples of SSE models include [BiSSE](https://revbayes.github.io/tutorials/sse/bisse.html) (binary state speciation and extinction model) and [ClaSSE](https://revbayes.github.io/tutorials/sse/classe.html) (cladogenetic state change speciation and extinction model).
 For more information about how these methods jointly model character evolution and the birth-death process, see the associated tutorials.

 The GeoSSE model {% cite Goldberg2011 %} is a specific type of ClaSSE model that is explicitely designed for geographic range evolution, with particular model assumptions related to the ways that species spread and split.
 This tutorial gives a step-by-step explanation of how to perform a GeoSSE analysis in RevBayes.
 We will model the evolution and biogeography of the Hawaiian *Kadua* using two regions: old islands, and young islands.
+For more information on *Kadua* and the Hawaiian islands, you can visit the [intro tutorial](https://revbayes.github.io/tutorials/fig_intro/fig_intro.html) for the *Kadua* series.

 NOTE: Although this tutorial is written for a two-region biogeographic analysis, it is designed to be applicable to analyses involving more regions.
 In general, we anticipate it should perform well for as many as eight regions (255 distinct ranges) or more with additional optimizations.
 However, for the purposes of this tutorial, we group the Hawaiian islands into two categories so that we can easily enumerate all of the model rates.